ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 }
 ```

-Open browser at `http://localhost:8080/json/kotlinx-serialization`, you will see the JSON string `{ "hello": "world" }`.
+Open your browser and navigate to `http://localhost:8080/json/kotlinx-serialization`, where you will see the JSON string `{ "hello": "world" }`.

-## Integrate with database using Exposed ORM
+## Database integration using Exposed ORM

-We are going to build a TODO RESTful API.
-In order to store all the `Task` information, we need an ORM like Eloquent.
-Ktor designed to be a slim, light-weight framework, so there is no ORM builtin.
-Fortunately, there is an ORM framework called Exposed that develop by JetBrains!
+We've seen a simple hello-world application, but things are about to get interesting.
+We will build a TODO RESTful API that will store `Task` information in a database.

+PHP devs might have used an ORM like Eloquent while building Laravel web applications.
+We'll want a data access library, but Ktor's thin and light philosophy means we don't have any ORMs by default.
+Ktor's lack of default data access allows us to choose for ourselves, and fortunately, there is an ORM framework called Exposed developed by JetBrains!

 ### Add dependencies

 Before using Exposed, we need to decide which database we are going to use.
-In this article, we will use SQLite database to store data in a file.
-Just like we manage our dependencies using `composer.json`.
-In Ktor, we defined our dependencies using Gradle's
+For our REST API, we will use an SQLite database to store our `Task` entities.
+Just like managing dependencies using `composer.json`, we can define Ktor dependencies using Gradle's
 `build.gradle.kts` file.
-Open it and add `exposed-core`, `exposed-dao`, `exposed-jdbc` for Exposed, also `sqlite-jdbc` for SQLite driver.
+Open the `build.gradle.kts` file and add `exposed-core`, `exposed-dao`, `exposed-jdbc` for Exposed, also `sqlite-jdbc` for the SQLite driver.
 Our `dependencies` sections will look like this:

 ```
 val exposed_version: String by project